envisioning/vocab/vocab/Ablation.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.725
+- 0.7
+- 0.675
+- 0.65
+- 0.625
+- 0.6
+- 0.575
 slug: ablation
 summary: Method where components of a neural network are systematically removed or altered to study their impact on the model's performance.
 title: Ablation
 ---